 We monitor our loan portfolio and unfunded commitments on a regular basis to determine if any increase through provision for credit losses or decrease through a credit loss reversal in our allowance for loan losses or reserve for unfunded commitments is warranted based on our assessment of the probable and estimable losses inherent in our loan portfolio and unfunded commitments.
-We recorded net credit loss reversals of \$2.9 million in 2021, compared with net provision for credit losses of \$76 thousand in 2020 and net credit loss reversals of \$71 thousand in 2019.
-The loan loss reversals of \$2.9 million recorded during 2021 was primarily due to net recoveries of \$2.9 million which were recorded primarily as the result of life insurance proceeds collected on a previously charged off loan.
+We recorded net provision for credit losses of \$68 thousand in 2022, compared with net credit loss reversals of \$2.9 million in 2021 and net provision for credit losses of \$76 thousand in 2020.
+The loan loss reversals of \$40 thousand recorded during 2022 were primarily due to improved credit quality.

+The provision for reserve for unfunded commitments of \$108 thousand was recorded during 2022 due to an increase in loan commitments and increased risk in certain loans.
+The loan loss reversals of \$2.9 million recorded during 2021 was due to net recoveries of \$2.9 million which were recorded primarily as the result of life insurance proceeds collected on a previously charged off loan.
 The provision for reserve for unfunded commitments of \$27 thousand recorded in 2021 was primarily due to loan growth and increased risk on certain loans.

 The provision for reserve for unfunded commitments of \$73 thousand was recorded during 2020 due to growth in unfunded commitments.
 The provision for loan losses of \$3 thousand recorded during 2020 was primarily due to loan growth, partially offset by improved credit quality.
-Both the loan loss reversals of \$45 thousand and the reversals of provision for reserve for unfunded commitments of \$26 thousand recorded during 2019 were primarily due to improved credit quality.